adamfdnb/course-mlzoomcamp2023/Capstone Project 1/README.md

 ## 2. About the Dataset

-You can get the dataset from [kaggle](https://www.kaggle.com/datasets/adityakadiwal/water-potability)
+You can get the dataset from [kaggle](https://www.kaggle.com/datasets/adityakadiwal/water-potability) I have prepared a code in notebook that imports a set of data from within notenook.
+You will need an individual API Token downloaded from Kaggle.
+[Details](https://github.com/Kaggle/kaggle-api)

 The Water Potability dataset contains information about water quality, including its suitability for human consumption.
 It contains 3266 observations, each of which represents a water sample.
 Each observation contains 9 features: